amtoine/dotfiles/README.md

 If you want a quick brief of what dotfiles really are, I recommend [this video][fireship-dotfiles] of *FireShip*.

-**AN INSTALLATION SCRIPT IS AVAILABLE AS A DRAFT**
-Check the [inst branch](https://github.com/a2n-s/dotfiles/tree/inst) if you are interested.

 <!-- ------------------------------------------------------------------------------------------------------------------------------- -->
 ## Table Of Content.
 - **1** [**Overview and architecture.**](#1-overview-and-architecture-toc)